Why you should be able to write your own employee survey questions

 Employee feedback plays an important role in helping companies solve their own unique challenges and strategic problems.
 That’s why we want you to have the option to write your own survey questions.
 We want to understand what you need to learn about your organization.

-New questions can reflect the style and needs of your organization
+Custom questions reflect the unique needs of your organization

 There are many different ways to create your own question in a Culture Amp survey.